Diphyllobothrium: Morphology

 The adult worm is composed of three fairly distinct morphological segments: the scolex (head), the neck, and the lower body.
 Each side of the scolex has a slit-like groove, which is a bothrium for attachment to the intestine.
 The scolex attaches to the neck, or proliferative region.
 From the neck grow many proglottid segments which contain the reproductive organs of the worm.
 D. latum is the longest tapeworm in humans, averaging ten meters long.
 Unlike many other tapeworms, Diphyllobothrium eggs are typically unembryonated when passed in human feces.

 In adults, proglottids are wider than they are long (hence the name broad tapeworm).
 As in all pseudophyllid cestodes, the genital pores open midventrally.

+Taxonomy

+Diphyllobothrium has seen many changes since Linnaeus first described Taenia lata.
+Over 50 species are currently recognized, and at least 14 of these have been reported in human infections, especially in circumpolar and Pacific regions.

+Despite this, the evolutionary relationships within the genus are still not well understood, mainly due to limited DNA data for many species.
+Some studies suggest that D. pacificum and D. stemmacephalum are among the earliest lineages.
+D. nihonkaiense appears to branch off early in a group that includes D. latum, D. dendriticum, and D. ditremum, as well as related bird parasites from the Cestodes genera Ligula and Digramma.

+This suggests that Diphyllobothrium may not be a single, unified group—possibly forming a para- or polyphyletic cluster instead.
+Interestingly, molecular data also shows that Diplogonoporus balanopterae, a human-infecting species with doubled genitalia per segment, should be considered part of Diphyllobothrium as well.